 Budapest is a stunning metropolis that embodies the essence of history and culture.
 Of course, one of the most obvious features of the city is the elegant bisected by the Danube River, which forms the two halves of the city, Buda and Pest.
 Geographic divisions such as these not only make a city unique, but also important to its history and culture.

-- Optical Illusion Visual Test: If you have 50/50 Vision Find the Word Humble in 17 Secs
+- Optical Illusion Brain Challenge: If you have 50/50 Vision Find the number 8 among 3 in 16 Secs

 Danube River: Historical Overview